 Music has long been a factor in enhancing mood, alleviating stress, and promoting relaxation, but research that takes it to a medical level to prove its significance has only come forward in recent years.
 LiveScience reports that a review of 30 trials on music as a form of symptom treatment for cancer patients boasted 64 percent of music-recipient patients reporting an improvement in their anxiety and 73 percent reporting a better quality of life, compared to only 36 percent and 27 percent respectively in the control group.

-Orlando Recovery Center tailors treatment to each client’s individual needs, and oftentimes music may factor into the recovery process.
-From medication and therapy to music and meditation, your treatment may include multiple components for your benefit.
+Orlando Recovery Center tailors treatment to each client’s individual needs.
+From medication and therapy, your treatment may include multiple components for your benefit.
 Call today to learn more.